Health insurance plan to be expanded: Shahbaz

 Shahbaz Sharif said the Punjab government would provide all-out resources for forwarding National Health Insurance Programme speedily.
 Secretary Specialised Health and Medical Education gave a briefing regarding Prime Minister National Health Insurance Programme.

-SAAF PANI: Shahbaz Sharif presided over a meeting here to review strategy regarding the provision of potable water in the light of the recommendations put forward at the two-day international seminar on clean drinking water.
+SAAF PANI COMPANYShahbaz Sharif presided over a meeting here to review strategy regarding the provision of potable water in the light of the recommendations put forward at the two-day international seminar on clean drinking water.

 The meeting decided to reconstitute the board of Punjab Saaf Pani Company and it was decided that services of competent and experienced experts from the water sector would be hired.

+He said that negligence of the past would be compensated and the project would be advanced in phases with zeal and determination, and services of consultants of the World Bank would be hired.
+He said there should be a technical wing for the effective implementation of this project.
+He said a clear and comprehensive plan should be evolved for effective implementation of potable water project and final recommendation should be presented in this regard in seven days.

-CT SCAN: Measures to improve the healthcare system were discussed in detail at a meeting presided over by Chief Minister Shahbaz Sharif.
+CT Scan machines: Measures to improve the healthcare system were discussed in detail at a meeting presided over by Chief Minister Shahbaz Sharif.

 Addressing the meeting, the chief minister said billions of rupees had been spent to provide the best health facilities to the people of Punjab and benefits of the steps taken by the government in health sector should reach the people at any cost.